 If I live in the City of Baton Rouge, Baker, Central or Zachary does my tax notice from the Sheriff include any city taxes?

-I purchased this property after January 1st of this 2013, why did I not receive a tax notice in November?
+I purchased this property after January 1st, why did I not receive a tax notice in November?

 Answer: Property is assessed by the East Baton Rouge Parish Tax Assessor’s Office on January 1st each year.
 If you purchased property after January 1st, the property may remain in the prior owners name on the current year tax roll.
 As the new owner, you are responsible for checking with the East Baton Rouge Parish Sheriff’s Tax Department, the East Baton Rouge Parish Tax Assessor’s Office or online to see if any taxes are owed on your property.